yash1521993/OnlineMarketPlace/README.txt

 9	-When both these are run, kill the background running process by pulling this to foreground using:
 		$fg
 10	-After pulling this to foreground, use Ctrl+C to kill the process.
-11	-I have implemented registerCustomer() method, but as of now anyone can register to OnlineMarket Place

 **************************************************************************************************
 					Execution using Makefiles